nutanix-japan/nai-llm/docs/nkp_ndk/nkp_ndk_singlek8s_files.md

     ![](images/wordpress_restored_user_state.png)

-You have succesfully restored the Wordpress application.
+You have succesfully restored the Wordpress application with Files and Volumes ``pvc`` among other resources.